-Plateau Mountain from Stony Clove Trail is a 10.1 mile loop trail located near Hunter, NY that features beautiful wild flowers and is only recommended for very experienced adventurers.
+Plateau Mountain from Stony Clove Trail is a 10.1 mile loop trail located near Hunter, New York that features beautiful wild flowers and is only recommended for very experienced adventurers.
 The trail is primarily used for hiking, walking, nature trips, and birding and is accessible from April until October.

 Nice view from the lookout before the summit.
 Would be a good place to camp overnight because it is only 1.2 miles from the road.
 But it is a very steep climb to this view.
 The actual summit of Plateau has no view.